Choosing Common Cleanup Crew Critters

 Snails to avoid

-Avoid bumblebee snails.
+Avoid a large population bumblebee snails.
 They are whelks and are predatory on other snails

 grazing on the nasty algae…. they are looking for snails and worms.